synfynal/woocommerce-connector-docs/Source Files/articles/customer-specific-pricing.md

 The WooCommerce Connector provides the capability for you to synchronize item prices between Business Central and your webstore using the <b>ELEX WooCommerce Role Based Pricing</b> plugin.

 > [!NOTE]
-> <b>Note</b>:<br>The customer specific pricing feature is only available as a separately purchased per tenant extension.
+> <b>Note</b>:<br>The customer specific pricing feature is only available as a separately purchased module.
 To learn more, go to [Additional paid features](additional-paid-features.md).

 The synchronization supports price and discount groups, as well as specific customer synchronization, enabling businesses to maintain consistent pricing strategies across platforms.